dpobel/damien.pobel.fr/src/post/fetch-ez-publish-content-nodes-in-php.md

 </blockquote>

 So, the first and the second examples are not correct even if the first works in templates !
-Damn, this took me almost 2 hours...
+Damn, this took me almost 2 hours…